 The controlling shareholders and de facto controllers of the Company shall bear the fiduciary duty to the Company and public shareholders of the Company.
 The controlling shareholder shall exercise the rights of the investor in strict accordance with the law.
-The controlling shareholder shall not damage the legitimate rights and interests of the Company and public shareholders of the Company by means of profit distribution, asset restructuring, outbound investment, capital occupation, loan guarantee, etc., and shall not damage the interests of the Company and public shareholders of the Company and public shareholders of the Company by means of its controlling position.
+The controlling shareholder shall not damage the legitimate rights and interests of the Company and public shareholders of the Company by means of profit distribution, asset restructuring, outbound investment, capital occupation, loan guarantee, etc., and shall not damage the interests of the Company and public shareholders of the Company by means of its controlling position.